greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 DISTRIBUTED BY \( column \[opclass\] \[, ... \] \)
 DISTRIBUTED RANDOMLY
 DISTRIBUTED REPLICATED
 :   Used to declare the Greenplum Database distribution policy for the table. `DISTRIBUTED BY` uses hash distribution with one or more columns declared as the distribution key.
 For the most even data distribution, the distribution key should be the primary key of the table or a unique column (or set of columns).
-If that is not possible, then you may choose `DISTRIBUTED RANDOMLY`, which will send the data round-robin to the segment instances.
+If that is not possible, then you may choose `DISTRIBUTED RANDOMLY`, which will send the data randomly to the segment instances.
 Additionally, an operator class, `opclass`, can be specified, to use a non-default hash function.

 :   The Greenplum Database server configuration parameter [gp\_create\_table\_random\_default\_distribution](../config_params/guc-list.html#gp_create_table_random_default_distribution) controls the default table distribution policy if the DISTRIBUTED BY clause is not specified when you create a table.
 Greenplum Database follows these rules to create a table if a distribution policy is not specified.